mjf1406/viziers-vault-web/README.md

 -   added privacy policy
 -   added terms of service
 -   added cookie policy
--   updated tools links in the Footer
 -   updated the logo

 ## Change Log

 ### 2025/08/23

+-   updated tools links in the footer
 -   v1 is up
+-   added docs and blog links in the footer